RealChiefChen/To-do/README.md

 # To-do
-This is a program will remind you of your work you were putting off
+# This is a program will remind you of your work.
+You can't lie to me you were putting off.